Summary of Orbits Explained

 As proofs of these five laws are demonstrated, it will become evident that they are fundamentally interrelated.

-All of the five planetary laws mentioned above are explained by introducing an original mathematical device called the hododyne.
+All of the five planetary laws mentioned above will be derived in novel fashion by introducing an original mathematical device called the hododyne.
 Another name for the hododyne is the Inverse Proportion Machine.
-It will be described superficially in this overview of the a priori proofs.
+It will be described superficially in this overview.
 The formal geometric and algebraic proofs for the hododyne are found in Chapters 8 and 9 of the full text of Orbits Explained.
 The hododyne can be visualized as an immense template, larger than the orbit itself, engine-like, regulating the path and the speed of the planet.
 Specifically, the hododyne is responsible for compelling the planet to behave with a given speed and direction in accordance with what is proper for the planet’s position with respect to the Sun.

 Remarkably, the hododyne is simply a line that is bent so that the resulting two parts can be made to spin around each other:

 How can something so apparently simple explain something as complex as an orbit?
 The answer lies in the act of assigning landmarks to the parts of the hododyne.
 One of the landmarks will represent the position of the Sun.
 Another will represent the position of the planet.
 Other landmarks will simply be geometrical locations on the spinning parts of the hododyne.
-Specifically, we create landmarks of the hododyne by first connecting the far ends of the bent parts by a straight line; then perpendicular lines are drawn at specified locations.
+Specifically, we create landmarks of the hododyne by first connecting the far ends of the bent parts by a straight line CB in the diagram below; then perpendicular lines HC and GF are drawn at specified locations.

 In the hododyne above, AC and AB are the two spinning parts of the hododyne.
 The point F bisects the connecting line CB.
 Segments FG and HC are created so that they are perpendicular to segments CB and AB respectively.
 When necessary, the segment AB is given an extension so that a perpendicular can be drawn to meet point C as has been done in the arrangement below: